Bugis Food Guide: 30 Best Places To Dine At | Eatbook.sg

 Chin Chin Eating House

-Chin Chin Eating House is not a halal-certified eatery.
+Chin Chin Eating House is not halal-certified.

 Chin Chin Eating House: Old-School Hainanese Eatery With Famous Chicken Rice In Bugis

-co-hai-banh-mi-&-pho-vietnamese-restaurant-co-hai-baguette-flatlayImage credit: @chubbzles
+bugis-food-co-hai-banh-mi (9)Image credit: @chubbzles

 The next time you’re on the search for the best banh mi in Singapore, add Co Hai Banh Mi & Pho Vietnamese Restaurant to your list of Vietnamese restaurants to visit.
 Their Co Hai Baguette ($13.20) is made using house-baked bread and includes BBQ pork, ham, pork floss pate, pickled vegetables and more.
 You can also try their Spicy Beef Noodle Soup ($13) for a rich broth simmered for over 12 hours.

-Read our Co Hai Banh Mi feature!
+Read our Co Hai Banh Mi feature.

 Co Hai Banh Mi & Phở Vietnamese Restaurant